kartonfarkas/api_docs/source/suite/customers/querying_access_levels.rst

    The administrator API is available only from specific IP addresses.
 For more information, please contact emarsys support.

-This returns the list of available access levels for the customer.
+Returns the list of available access levels for the customer.

 Endpoint
 --------